Skincare

 Image: @glowopedia

-“Sunblock is the cheapest anti-ageing product for skin cancer and you should start using it as early on as possible because prevention is always better than the cure.
-On top of that, the correct application technique and amount is important for it to work well.
+“Sunblock is the cheapest anti-ageing product for skin cancer and you should start using it as early as possible because prevention is always better than the cure.
+On top of that, the correct application technique and amount are important for it to work well.

 “Most people assume that just applying once a day is adequate, but it is not—as soon as you are exposed to sunlight, your sunscreen will start breaking down on your skin.
 It’s how it works.”